-Needless to say, the world is laughing at Christians again, but frankly, I applaud her.
+Needless to say, it felt like the world was laughing at Christians again.

 Then it occurred to me how awesome Joni Lamb is.
 Being married to a man in such a public setting, her role is akin to that of a senior pastor’s wife.
-Essentially, she was the counter-part to a mate that occupied the highest senior responsibility in a church-like ministry.
+She is the counterpart to a mate who occupies the highest, senior responsibility in a church-like ministry.
 Don’t you see the similarity?

 Ministers’ Wives, Sr. Pastors’ Wives